PTC India

 PTC India Limited, formerly Power Trading Corporation of India Limited, is an Indian company that provides power trading solutions, cross border power trading, and consultancy services.
-Headquartered in New Delhi, India, the company also has operations in Nepal, Bhutan, and Bangladesh.
+Headquartered in New Delhi, the company also has operations in Nepal, Bhutan, and Bangladesh.
 PTC India's subsidiaries PTC India Financial Services Limited and PTC Energy Limited provide financial assistance for companies in the power sector and run renewable energy projects respectively.

-The investment decisions of PTC management was criticized as "value destructive" by some institutional investors in August 2018.
+16% of the company is publicly owned by the Indian government.

 As of January 2019, PTC Energy managed a renewable energy portfolio of around 290 megawatts of wind assets across Madhya Pradesh, Karnataka and Andhra Pradesh.

-Dr. Rajib Kumar Mishra has been delegated the additional charge of Chairman & Managing Director, PTC India Ltd. w.e.f.
-6th November 2021 by PTC Board.
+In 2020, PTC received approval to create India's third power exchange after Indian Energy Exchange (IEX) and Power Exchange India (PXIL).